awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ## Configuring Access Policies<a name="es-createdomain-configure-access-policies"></a>

 Amazon Elasticsearch Service offers several ways to configure access to your Amazon ES domains\.
-For more information, see [Amazon Elasticsearch Service Access Control](es-ac.md)\.
+For more information, see [Identity and Access Management in Amazon Elasticsearch Service](es-ac.md)\.

 The console provides preconfigured access policies that you can customize for the specific needs of your domain\.
 You also can import access policies from other Amazon ES domains\.
 For information on how these access policies interact with VPC access, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.